lsst-dm/dmtn-111/index.rst

 Each CSC runs on its own (possibly virtual) machine; some have additional resources available to them.
 In particular, the Camera has a Diagnostic Cluster (minimal for LATISS, larger for ComCam and LSSTCam) on a Camera-private network.
-The Camera Diagnostic Cluster is designed to be used for automated rapid quality assessment of images and can be used for image visualization.
+The Camera Diagnostic Cluster is designed to be used for automated rapid quality assessment of images and can be used to run an image visualization service.
 For those uses, it is expected to provide low-latency ingestion of raw data into a Butler repository.
 It is not designed for *ad hoc*, human-driven analysis.

+A small system for human-driven analysis is expected to be deployed on the Summit.
+This system may initially be as small as a single node running Kubernetes and JupyterHub, intended to support the commissioning of the Auxiliary Telescope and LATISS.
+Although this has yet to be demonstrated under Kubernetes, it should be possible for notebooks deployed on this system to send and receive SAL messages.
+It will be possible to connect to this system remotely, through appropriate firewalls and/or VPNs.
+Stringent security is required if it is allowed to issue SAL messages.
+Any expansion of this system at the Summit is limited by the power, cooling, and rack space available in the Summit computer room, so we instead plan to expand its capability by adding nodes at the Base in the Commissioning Cluster.

 A modest-performance, modest-reliability shared filesystem is available on the Summit; its primary use is expected to be user home directories and not direct support of observatory systems.
 A repository for RPM, JAR, and Docker containers will also be available at the Summit.